 More than likely the property will be furnished.
 Believe me, it is to your advantage to go through the initial and ending inventory with the owner, landlord, or agent.

 In short, it is customary for all utilities to remain in the name of the owner.
+However, there are always exceptions.
 Ask the owner how to pay utilities that are your responsibility.
 Alternatively, some owners want you to pay the electricity directly while others add it to your monthly rent.

 Here is a list of standard services: